-Found 10 - 19 results of 19 programs matching keyword "film of the do-nothing machine"
+Found 10 - 20 results of 20 programs matching keyword "film of the do-nothing machine"

+This machinima, a movie made entirely within Second Life (a 3-D virtual world), shows a simulation of the impact of a meteor on the surface of Mars.
 An introduction to a spinning disc called a stroboscope, which lets you create your own animated cartoon.
 A detailed demonstration of how to make a stroboscope, including a discussion of materials needed.
 The science behind the Whirling Watcher stroboscope, including a discussion of the phenomenon called persistence of vision, which in this activity creates the illusion of a galloping horse.
 While demonstrating how to build an electromechanical digital clock, Jim Newton talks about different kinds of tools—from low-tech, such as a drill press or a welder, to high-tech, such as laser and plasma cutters.
 Jim is a lifetime maker, veteran BattleBots builder, and former MythBuster.
 Eames Demetrios, grandson of Charles Eames, has been director of the Eames office since 1993.
 Author, lecturer, multimedia designer, and filmmaker, his most recent book, An Eames Primer, is an intimate and informative look at the philosophy and spirit behind the work of Charles and Ray Eames.
 In a broad-ranging look at the impact of Eames design on contemporary culture, Steve Cabella hosts a discussion with Joseph Rosa, Curator of Architecture and Design at the San Francisco Museum of Modern Art.
 Exploratorium staff members Paul Doherty and Noel Wanner travelled to Mt.
 Erebus, a volcano in the Antarctica region, to join scientists doing experiments in the field.
 Dr. Paul Doherty scours the globe for the world's greatest science demonstrations.
 Here he partners with Dr. Gorazd Planinsic, frequent contributor to Physics Teacher magazine, active in international physics education, and illustrator of physics text books.
 Watch this webcast, follow the links to the 'recipes,' then try it yourself!
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: popsicle sticks!